-Nasra and Karoui were not the only media owners to evade laws or defiantly ignore the broadcasting regulator's decisions.
-Political activists opposed to Ben Ali, such as Taher Belhassine, founder of El Hiwar Ettounsi TV, and Omar Mestiri, co-founder of Radio Kalima, also sold their media shares, amid a climate of rising media corruption, opacity and marginalization of HAICA.
+Nasra was not the only media owner to evade laws.
+Political activists opposed to Ben Ali, such as Taher Belhassine, founder of El Hiwar Ettounsi TV, and Omar Mestiri, co-founder of Radio Kalima, also sold their media shares in an environment of rising illegality and corruption.
 Licensed by HAICA in 2014, these outlets were sold respectively to the wife of Sami Fehri, a former television owner and producer close to Ben Ali, and to businessmen close to Slim Riahi, the leader of the Free Patriotic Union party.9